 If you prefer to set your own agenda, I share the steps I take to plan my itinerary on any long-distance walk (using the Chemin de Stevenson as a case study)

 A daily bus service (select Département 46, ligne 889) connects Saint-Cirq-Lapopie with Figeac and Cahors, with Cajarc (on the traditional Chemin de Saint-Jacques route) and with Conduché, Bouziès and Vers (if you are following the Célé variante).

 Tourist Office in Saint-Cirq-Lapopie

 You’ll find the Tourist Office in Place du Sombral.
-Opening hours are listed here.
+Opening hours are listed on the Tourist Office website.

 Accommodation in Saint-Cirq-Lapopie